ScienceStacks/MicrobEPy/README.md

 ## Install Notes
 1. Install miniconda (or anaconda) if it has not been installed.
+You can use the bash script ``setup_conda.sh``.
+(After you install miniconda, you'll need to start a new terminal session so that you have the correct search path.)
 1. From the top microbepy folder, run ``python setup.py install``.
+This may take some time since several conda packages must be installed.
 1. Verify the install by: ``cd microbepy/microbepy; nosetests tests``
 1. Update the configuration.
   1. ``cd $HOME/.microbepy``